ParadoxalCorp/FelixBot/README.md

 # FelixBot
 Felix is here, was first supposed to be a meme but hey, its a thing now !
+About Felix's source usage, note that Felix is under APACHE 2.0 license, more informations at the very bottom of this readme.
 ## Features
 * Simple but powerful permission system
 * Custom prefix